shipstone-labs/mcp-test/README.md

+# MCP for SafeIdea Tests

+This is a project that tests how reliably we can get Claude to interact with a website with an MCP endpoint.
+Since they invented it we figure that they would be best at talking to MCP.
+It's pretty hit-or-miss right now.

 # MCP Test Framework

 A simple Cloudflare Workers framework to test Multimodal Communication Protocol (MCP) functionality with Claude or other LLMs.
 This application demonstrates: